Updated: Jan 12

 As parents, it’s maddening to be constantly lied to – often for no reason.
 For example, one time – after years of lying, stealing and going through all our things – my wedding ring went missing from my jewelry box in my dresser drawer.
 By this point, I knew if something was missing, it was mostly likely our son.
 However, as usual, he adamantly denied taking it.
 After turning his room upside down, I found it under his bed.
 Of course, he still denied having anything to do with it.

 The lies that children with reactive attachment disorder tell can be so obvious and illogical that many parents begin to question themselves, says Lien.
 He reassures parents that, for children with reactive attachment disorder, outrageous lying is a common symptom of the disorder.
-Lien is the keynote speaker at the Navigating RAD2022 conference, to be held Oct.
-7-9, 2022, outside of Atlanta.
-Lien will present on “'Why Am I Feeling Crazy?': The Life of RAD Parenting.”
+Lien has been the keynote speaker at the RAD Advocates' Navigating RAD event and has presented “'Why Am I Feeling Crazy?': The Life of RAD Parenting.”

 It is hurtful to have a family member steal from you.
 But reacting from anger can compound the issue, Lien says.“If children are shamed, yelled at or hit, they internalize making a mistake with ‘I am a mistake,’” he explains.
 “A lot of these kids have an internalized sense of ‘I’m not worth it.
 I’m not good enough.
 I always make mistakes,’ therefore they’re going to present in the world as a mistake and entitled.
 I always tell parents that their children with RAD don’t have healthy guilt, they have shame.
 They expect to be yelled at, hit and rejected because their shame core matches how they approach limits and rules.
 They stay stuck in the ‘I see it, I take it, it’s mine’ and ‘I deserve to have what I want.’”